If you’re looking for world-class adventure, majestic wide-open landscapes and an authentic Western escape, you’ve come to the right place.

 - 1838 Mountain Man Rendezvous - Dive into Wyoming history at this week-long re-creation of the trappers' and traders' encampment, games of skill, food and dancing.

 - The world's largest collection of geysers found in Yellowstone National Park or the largest single mineral hot spring at Hot Springs State Park in Thermopolis.

 - Snake River Overlook in Grand Teton National Park

 - Lower Falls in Yellowstone National Park

 - Devils Tower National Monument in northeast Wyoming (which you may remember from Close Encounters of the Third Kind)

-The Buffalo Bill Historical Center in Cody.
+The Buffalo Bill Center of the West.
 It’s five museums in one and commonly known as the Smithsonian of the West.

 Your child will always remember...

 Riding his or her first horse at a dude ranch … it’s a very special moment.